jimmy-little/jimmy-little.github.io/_posts/linked/2019-02-24-folding-phones-are-a-thing.md

 link: https://consumer.huawei.com/en/phones/mate-x/
 img: matex2019.jpg
 tn: matex2019.jpg
+excerpt: "Folding displays will become a thing some day.
+Right now, it's early days.
+A folding phone is basically 2 phones hinged together by a flexible screen.
+Double the thickness, double the weight.
 ---

 From the [Huawei Blog][1]

  >Defining a new category of mobile devices by adopting flexible display.
 The soft screen can bend and stretch numerous times without compromise.
 Prepared to be surprised by its innovation and groundbreaking performance.

-folding displays will become a thing some day.
+Folding displays will become a thing some day.
 Right now, it's early days.
 A "folding" phone is basically 2 phones hinged together by a flexible screen.
 Double the thickness, double the weight.

 I'm waiting for a day when a 6mm thick phone can unfold into a tablet.